Heart Happiness Valentine PP380

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

-It's Sunday and time for a new challenge over at The Paper Players!
-It's my dear friend Claire's turn to host this week and she has a great palette of primary colours for you to work with:
+It's Sunday and time for this week's new challenge over at The Paper Players!
+My good friend LeAnne is the hostess this week and she has a seasonal theme for us to work with:

 Here is the visual summary of the key products used on today's project for you to pin for easy reference: